mattmakai/mattmakai.com/source/content/posts/170102-software-year-ahead.rst

 a wide-open expanse just waiting to be filled with new side projects.
-However, the reality is that a lot of my time outside my `day gig <https://www.twilio.com/blog/2014/02/introducing-developer-evangelist-matt-makai.html>`_ is going to be taken up by three existing side projects:
+However, the reality is that a lot of my time outside my `day gig <https://www.twilio.com/blog/2014/02/introducing-developer-evangelist-matt-makai.html>`_ is going to be taken up by three existing projects:

 1. `Full Stack Python <https://www.fullstackpython.com/>`_
 2. `Python for Entrepreneurs <https://training.talkpython.fm/courses/explore_entrepreneurs/python-for-entrepreneurs-build-and-launch-your-online-business>`_